christiebarron/aiTextDetector/README.md

 - archive: contains files that are no longer relevant.

 - templates: contains highly-performing and highly-rated example templates *not written by us* designed for 1) automated *scoring* of the ASAP student response data and 2) to identify machine-generated text using a different dataset.
 These files were just used for idea generation.

+- text_analyzer: contains preliminary code for creating an application that can process text and classify it as AI-generated or human-written.